Back to blog

 If your product includes a mobile app as a primary surface, Bugsnag should be on your shortlist.
 Its stability reporting is the most product-manager-friendly output of any error monitoring tool.

 Logwise sits in a category of its own.
-Every other tool on this list answers the question: "What broke and why?"
-Logwise answers the question most tools ignore: "How do we tell our customers?"
+Every other tool on this list answers the engineering question: "What broke and why?"
+Logwise answers the product-support question: "Can the user recover, and if not, what context does support need?"

 Key strengths